 The first problem with Bouari Clinic was price.
 According to our Research Editor, “Although the actual cost of the weight-loss program is not mentioned clearly on the official website, we were able to find some information on other sites.
 Put simply, dieters end up shelling out hundreds of dollars.”

 One customer stated, “I put out over $300 to try it myself.
 I quickly learned that it is just a scam of a starvation diet and some harmful pills and shots.”

 Another dieter said, “I paid $499 for two months.”

 Yet another said, “Cost $469 for 60 day program.”

 Scroll below for one of the best products we’ve seen in 2015.

-Since the Bouari Clinic approach focuses on a special diet plan, some people are unable to stick to this weight loss system.
+The Bouari Clinic approach focuses on a special diet plan and some people are unable to stick to this weight-loss system.
 One person stated, “Can’t eat some of my favorite foods, no thanks!”

 “No cheese and no dairy, really???,” said another dieter.

-Even though Bouari Clinic emphasizes that they do not use diet drugs and prepackaged foods, they do use a variety of supplements, which can be expensive.
-Furthermore, there are plenty of customer complaints about diet restrictions and this program costing too much money.
+Well now, are you ready for the final take on this one?
+Even though Bouari Clinic emphasizes that they do not use drugs and prepackaged foods, they do use a variety of supplements, which can be expensive.
+There are plenty of customer complaints about diet restrictions and this program costing too much money.
 Also, there is no regular exercise plan involved, which is concerning.

-One of the most promising diet products we’ve come across in 2015 is Leptigen.
-This weight loss supplement contains four key ingredients, which have been proven in published scientific studies to help improve fat loss and increase metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+This weight-loss supplement contains four key ingredients, which have been proven in published scientific studies to help improve fat loss and increase metabolism.
 Furthermore, we can’t find user complaints of harmful side effects and dieter responses found on the web reveal people are seeing excellent results.